-When you sign up for Daily Burn, you’ll be getting a cheering section in the supportive online community, as well as an impressive collection of workouts—24/7.
-The workouts are designed and taught by seven top-notch fitness gurus (like celebrity trainer Bob Harper); every morning you can catch a new workout via live stream (it's available for the next 24 hours as well), or opt to try one of the numerous archived videos.
-There are 20-plus programs, which include dance, high-intensity cardio, strength-training and more.
-The service also offers a personalized workout plan to help you find your perfect workout.
+When you sign up for Daily Burn, you’ll be getting a cheering section in the supportive online community, as well as an impressive collection of workouts designed and taught by seven top-notch fitness gurus—24/7.
+Every morning you can catch a new workout via live stream (and it's available for the next 24 hours), or you can opt to try one of the numerous archived videos.
+There are 20-plus programs, including dance, high-intensity cardio, strength-training and more.
+The service also offers personalized workout plans.
 Daily Burn is compatible with a range of devices and streaming services, including Apple TV, Roku, Android and iPad, which makes it easy to workout anytime, anywhere.

 Cost: First month free, $14.95 after.

 YogaGlo brings the soothing, zen mood of a yoga studio to your living room.
-Each workout is filmed in an actual studio, and the vibe filters right through to your workout.
+Each workout is filmed in an actual studio, and the vibe filters right into to your workout.
 Each time you log on you’ll be quizzed about your state of mind, and what you want out of the workout (Feeling calm?
 Feeling energized?).
-There are options for everyone—beginners, runners, and travelers are just a few—and workouts range from five to 120 minutes.
-There are plenty of classes for expectant mothers and families, too.
-With more than 3,800 videos, your choices are endless.
+Workout range from five to 120 minutes, and with more than 3,800 videos, your choices are endless.
+There are options for everyone—beginners, runners, and travelers are just a few (There are plenty of classes for expectant mothers and families, too.).

 Cost: First 15 days free, $18 a month after.

-Ballet Beautiful was created by professional ballerina Mary Helen Bowers (she trained Natalie Portman for Black Swan).
-She’s a trainer to celebrities and supermodels and now, you can get the same workouts that give Gigi Hadid her long limbs with Ballet Beautiful’s mega-popular streaming service.
-It’s a little pricier than other services, but the results are worth the cost.
+Ballet Beautiful was created by professional ballerina and celebrity trainer Mary Helen Bowers.
 Opt to tone your bottom half, tighten up your abs and arms, or power your way through a full body workout.
-You have the option of streaming individual videos (nutcracker workout bundle, supermodel, Ballet Beautiful stretch bundle), or choosing the custom workout plan (unlimited access, two new videos a month, personalized workouts), which has a monthly fee.
+You have the option of streaming individual videos (nutcracker workout bundle, supermodel, Ballet Beautiful stretch bundle) or choosing the custom workout plan (unlimited access, two new videos a month, personalized workouts), which has a monthly fee.
 There’s even a pre-natal option for expectant mamas.

 Cost: Videos range from $9.99 to $14.99 or $39.99 per month.

-BodyLove Pilates was created by a pre-and post-natal pilates guru as she was going through her own pregnancy, and this subscription caters to expectant mamas.
-The workouts are tailored to various stages of pregnancy, and the services has specialized workouts for different needs: what muscles you want to target, any pain you may be feeling, how much time you have, and more.
-For $25 a month, members get access to a rapidly growing library of 200+ workouts, a step-by-step catalog of pilates mat exercises (over 100!), detailed anatomical info on what happens in the pre-and post-natal stages, the Postnatal After Birth Training Program, and a blog filled with handy tips to get you through each trimester.
+BodyLove Pilates was created by a pre-and post-natal pilates guru as she was going through her own pregnancy.
+The workouts are tailored to various stages of pregnancy, and the services have specialized workouts for different needs: what muscles you want to target, any pain you may be feeling, how much time you have, and more.
+For $25 a month, members get access to a rapidly growing library of 200 workouts, a step-by-step catalog of Pilates mat exercises (over 100!), detailed anatomical info on what happens in the pre-and post-natal stages, the Postnatal After Birth Training Program and a blog filled with handy tips to get you through each trimester.

 Cost: First week free, $25 a month after.